Business Competencies Courses

 Improving Communication in Procurement

-This ½ -day course addresses how a company can increase its cost savings and productivity improvement opportunities with suppliers in the areas of usage control, budget reduction, and product/service substitution.
-Specific ideas will be presented that will aid your business unit to reduce the total costs of working with suppliers by reducing the amount and extent of services and products from vendors.
+This ½-day course addresses how a company can increase its cost savings and productivity improvement opportunities with suppliers through usage control, budget reduction, and product/service substitution.
+Specific ideas will be presented to help your business unit reduce the total costs of working with suppliers by reducing the volume and scope of services and products from vendors.
 Value analysis techniques will be used to explain how to improve value while reducing costs.

 As a result of attending this course, participants will: